 Its history is a fascinating story.
 It is said that when a maid named Juan Manuel de Rosas was cooking sugar and milk together, she went somewhere and did not remember to watch the pot.
 As she came back, a legendary candy had just been created.

-Now I have plenty of options regarding Colombian foods.
+Now you have plenty of options regarding Colombian foods.
 Choose the most impressive dishes and make a good plan to enjoy all of them.
 Whichever you choose, I promise that you will have a great culinary experience in Colombia.

 If you think this article helps you somehow, please share it with other people on any social media platform to help more people plan their trips to Colombia.
 Feel free to give me other delicious Colombian food that you know in the comment box.